WCanirinka/gym-trainer-app/README.md

 ## Future work

-- Mobile version using React Native
-- More details about the dragons
+- You can fork the project and try to improve it
-- Possibility to use a dragon as personal image
+- Try to use React Native to built it for mobile